Colpoys (1803 ship)

-The hired armed brig Colpoys was a French vessel launched in 1803 that a Briton acquired that year.
-He chartered her to the Royal Navy from 28 April 1804 until 22 August 1807.
-She was originally a schooner that apparently was converted to a brig in early 1805.
+The hired armed brig Colpoys was a former French vessel, launched in 1803, that was acquired by a Plymouth owner in the same year.
+After some months as a privateer schooner in the West Indies, she was chartered to the Royal Navy as a hired armed vessel from April 1804 until 1807.
+Colpoys was apparently converted to a brig in early 1805.
 She participated in the blockade of Brest and captured numerous small vessels.
-After Colpoys's contract ended she is listed until 1811, but there are no other traces of her.
+Colpoys's contract ended in 1807, and her fate is unknown.

 The vessel

+Colpoys was a 160-ton (bm) schooner, French-built in 1803, and acquired that year by Thomas Lockyer of Plymouth, where her hull was coppered and surveyed in June 1804.
+She first appears in the Register of Shipping in 1805 as on government service, with W Neale as master, and with the highest classification - A1 - which, as a French-built ship, was valid for ten years.
+The register entry remained unaltered until 1811, after which it disappears, without explanation.

+Naval service

-Colpoys was one of four vessels that Mr. T. Lockyer, of Plymouth, owned that the government hired at the same time.
-In reporting the transaction, the Naval Chronicle described Colpoys as a schooner under the command of Lieutenant Usher (or Ussher), and the two chase guns as 6-pounders.
-Throughout Colpoys's military career, references to her in the London Gazette and Lloyd's List fluctuated between describing her as a brig, cutter, and schooner.
+Colpoys was one of four vessels that Lockyer hired to the government at the same time, on 28 April 1804.
+In reporting the transaction, the Naval Chronicle described Colpoys as a schooner under the command of Lieutenant Ussher (or Usher), and the two chase guns as 6-pounders.
+Throughout Colpoys's military career, references to her in the London Gazette and Lloyd's List variously described her as a brig, cutter, and schooner.
 There are no references in Admiralty records of other vessels by that name, and the names of her commander generally assure that all these vessels are one and the same.
+The hire ended on 22 August 1807.